 New York’s diverse Jewish community includes more than 50,000 LGBTQ Jews and their families.
-We’re more committed than ever to creating supportive communities for LGBTQ people throughout New York.
+During this 50th anniversary of the Stonewall uprising, we’re more committed than ever to creating supportive spaces and resources for people who are LGBTQ.

 Here are some of the programs made possible through our support:

-- LGBTQ Law Project — The New York Legal Assistance Group LGBTQ Law Project protects the rights of the LGBTQ community and provides legal services for low-income LGBTQ New Yorkers.
+- NYLAG LGBTQ Law Project – The Law Project protects the rights of the LGBTQ community and provides legal services for low-income LGBTQ New Yorkers.

 Building a More Inclusive Community

 “I want to feel and be part of a community, to be included.” — Sandra, an older adult who lost her wife and found comfort with the Jewish community.
 Read Sandra’s story.

 UJAPride is a safe, inclusive space for people who identify as LGBTQ, who are LGBTQ allies, and who want to strengthen our community and make an impact.
 Join us.

 “I’m ‘proud’ to be a part of the UJAPride committee and see our hard work and money benefit the LGBTQ community.” — Peter Gordenstein